A man with a drone flying

 Transforming Cities through Data Collaboration

-In this session of the Global Mixer, learn how local communities in Freetown are using drones and open data to map their city — building skills, opportunity, and smarter urban planning along the way.
+In this session of the Global Mixer, we learned how local communities in Freetown are using drones and open data to map their city — building skills, opportunity, and smarter urban planning along the way.

 Event details